PATH2211 Molecular Medicine

 - Details for undergraduate courses

-- Level 2 complementary unit in the Pathology and Laboratory Medicine major sequence
+- Level 2 core unit in the Pathology and Laboratory Medicine major sequence

 - Level 2 elective